 In 2003, doctors treated a man who developed swollen hands with oozing sores.
 They diagnosed a rare case of the skin condition bromoderma after blood tests revealed his bromine was about twice normal limits.
 The man admitted drinking about 8 liters of Ruby Red Squirt, which contains BVO, each day.

 However, those cases involved subjects who drank what would generally be considered an excessive amount of soda on a regular basis (i.e., between two to eight liters daily).
 So far, no studies have conclusively documented serious health concerns in human beings caused by the consumption of moderate amounts of beverages containing BVO at the concentrations typically used in such products.

 Nonetheless, whatever health risks may or may not be associated with the consumption of BVO, this warning about its presence in popular sodas such as Mountain Dew is largely outdated.
-In January 2013 PepsiCo — while acknowledging that they "don't find a health and safety risk with BVO" — announced that in response to consumer concerns they would discontinue the use of BVO in their Gatorade line of drinks.
-The company stated at the time they "had no plans to remove [BVO] from Mountain Dew and Diet Mountain Dew."
-However, in May 2014 PepsiCo reversed course and announced they were working to remove BVO from all their drinks, including Mountain Dew, Fanta and Powerade.
+In January 2013 PepsiCo (while acknowledging that they "don't find a health and safety risk with BVO") announced that in response to consumer concerns they would discontinue the use of BVO in their Gatorade line of drinks.
+The company stated at the time they "had no plans to remove [BVO] from Mountain Dew and Diet Mountain Dew," but in May 2014 they reversed course and announced they were working to remove BVO from all their drinks, including Mountain Dew, Fanta and Powerade.
 Beverage giant Coca-Cola joined ranks with that announcement: